flyingmachine/brave-clojure-web/content/do-things.md

 ```

 This is probably different from what you're used to.
 In other
-languages, different operations might have different syntax rules.
-For
+languages, different operations might have different syntax rules
+depending on the operator and the operands.
+For example, JavaScript
-example, JavaScript employs a smorgasborg of infix notation, dot
+employs a smorgasborg of infix notation, dot operators, and
-operators, and parentheses:
+parentheses:

 ```javascript
 1 + 2 + 3
 "It was the panda ".concat("in the library ", "with a dust buster")
 ```

-Clojure's syntax is very clean and simple by comparison.
-No matter
+Clojure's syntax is very simple and consistent by comparison.
+No
-what operator you're using or what kind of data you're operating on,
+matter what operator you're using or what kind of data you're
-the syntax is the same.
+operating on, the syntax is the same.

 Lisp folks would describe this kind of syntax by saying that Clojure
 code consists of **symbolic expressions**, also known as